eidolon-ai/eidolon/.github/ISSUE_TEMPLATE/feature-request.md

 - I want [to do something or have something happen automatically]
 - So that [you get some sort of value, like saving time or achieving a goal]

-We prefer the [scenario-oriented (Gherkin) acceptance criteria](https://www.altexsoft.com/blog/acceptance-criteria-purposes-formats-and-best-practices/#h.a2wnssy5ij97) format.
+We prefer the [scenario-oriented "Gherkin" acceptance criteria](https://www.altexsoft.com/blog/acceptance-criteria-purposes-formats-and-best-practices/#h.a2wnssy5ij97) format.
 This makes it clear how to build and test the feature.

 **Acceptance Criteria**
 - Given that [the precondition, such as using a specific feature and/or your authorization level]